eugenewebdevs/workshops/workshops-2019/microservice/lambdas/ruby/README.md

 ## Use

-Simpley copy and paste the example code into the lambda editor.
+Simply copy and paste the example code into the lambda editor.

 Alertantivly you can install [SAMS](https://github.com/awslabs/serverless-application-model) and the AWS CLI on your local machine.
 Then upload back to aws.